ethstorage/specs/specs/experimental/inbox-contract.md

 ## Upgrade

-Existing OP Stack instances need to upgrade the `SystemConfig` in order to use this feature.
+Existing OP Stack instances need to upgrade the `SystemConfig` and set an inbox contract in order to use this feature.

 ## Reference Implementation